KasanjeLucas/PSW-6.0/README.md

 ## About the project
-This an event system that generate certificates and csv files that show who were the participants of the event.
+This is an event system that generate certificates and csv files that show who were the participants of the event.

 ## Installation
 To run this code, you'll need a setup.
-This one is summed up on the file [requirements][df1].
+This one is summed up on the file [requirements].

 To install this in your system, first I recommend you to create an virtual enviroment (venv).
 To do this, just write on your terminal: